TheImagingSource/Linux-tiscamera-Programming-Samples/IC Barcode Simple/readme.md

 Programming language : C++

+gcc 6 or higher is required.
+If you use Ubuntu 16.04, you check with gcc --version the gcc version.
+If it is below 6, please follow the instructions at  https://askubuntu.com/questions/781972/how-can-i-update-gcc-5-3-to-6-1".

 ## Building
 In order to build the sample, open a terminal, enter the sample's directory.
 Then enter
 ```